top of page

 • Make sure each facilitator has the same set of cards to play during the same game session.

-• Note down and keep track of the number of each card being played (these unique numbers are found at the bottom of every card), do you do not reselect them for further sessions with the same participants.
+• Note down and keep track of the number of each card being played (these unique numbers are found at the bottom of every card).
+Do not reselect them for further sessions with the same participants.

 For the Facilitator(s):